wrmack/heroku-ocsigen-start/README.md

 It includes the eliom web framework.
 Image size is 2.93GB.

+**Please see [heroku-ocsigen-start-thin](https://github.com/wrmack/heroku-ocsigen-start-thin/tree/master) for a Dockerfile which creates an image of only 519MB and which loads much quicker in Heroku.**

 ## Assumptions
 - you have a Heroku plan
 - you have Docker installed